Teaching hospital: Pakistan

 Aga Khan University Hospital (Aga Khan Hospital and Medical College) is a 721-bed teaching hospital that trains doctors and hospital administrators with support from American and Canadian universities.
 The hospital also coordinates a network of over 100 health care units primarily in rural or remote areas.

 Europe

 France

-In France, the teaching hospitals are called CHU (Centre hospitalier universitaire).
-They are regional hospitals with an agreement within a university, or possibly several universities.
-A part of the medical staff are both medical practitioners and teachers under the two institutions agreement, and receive dual compensation.
+In France, teaching hospitals are called "CHU" (Centre hospitalier universitaire).
+They are regional hospitals with an agreement with one or several universities.
+Some of the medical staff are both medical practitioners and teachers under the multiple-institution agreement, and receive dual compensation.

-There are at least one per French administrative region.
-In the city of Paris and its suburbs, it is the local public hospital system called Assistance publique - Hôpitaux de Paris (AP-HP) which has an agreement with the universities of Paris 5, Paris 6, Paris 7, Paris 11, Paris 12 and Paris 13.
-However, it is divided into small groups of hospitals and universities which are commonly called CHU as if they were separate CHU.
+There is at least one per French administrative region.
+In the city of Paris and its suburbs, the Greater Paris region, the local public hospital system, called the Greater Paris University Hospitals (in French: Assistance publique - Hôpitaux de Paris, AP-HP), has an agreement with 5 major universities in Paris.
+However, it is divided into smaller groups of hospitals and universities: